Phil Lynott: Illness and death

 Lynott's last years were heavily affected by drug and alcohol dependency, leading to his collapse on 25 December 1985 at his home in Kew.
-He was discovered by his mother, who was not aware of his addiction to heroin.
+He was discovered by his mother, who was not aware of his heroin addiction.
 She contacted his wife, Caroline, who knew about it and immediately identified the problem as serious.
 After Caroline drove him to a drug clinic at Clouds House in East Knoyle, near Shaftesbury, he was taken to Salisbury Infirmary where he was diagnosed as suffering from septicaemia.
 Although he regained consciousness enough to speak to his mother, his condition worsened by the start of the new year and he was put on a ventilator.
 He died of pneumonia and heart failure due to septicaemia on 4 January 1986 at the age of 36.

-Lynott's funeral was held at St Elizabeth's Church, Richmond, on 9 January, with most of Thin Lizzy's ex-members in attendance, followed by a second service at Howth Parish Church, Fingal, on 11 January.
-Leslie Crowther was present.
-He was buried in St Fintan's Cemetery in Sutton, Dublin.
+Lynott's funeral was held at St Elizabeth's Church, Richmond, on 9 January, with most of Thin Lizzy's ex-members in attendance, followed by a second service at Howth Parish Church near Dublin on 11 January.
+He was buried in St Fintan's Cemetery in Sutton, County Dublin.

 Legacy

+Thin Lizzy revivals and Vibe for Philo

-Thin Lizzy regrouped for a one-off performance in 1986, with Bob Geldof taking lead vocals, and subsequently reformed as a touring act in 1996.
-In 2012, the members of Thin Lizzy decided to record new material, but chose to do so under the name of Black Star Riders as they and Lynott's widow felt uncomfortable about new Thin Lizzy recordings without Lynott.
+Thin Lizzy regrouped for a one-off performance in 1986, with Bob Geldof taking lead vocals, and reformed as a touring act in 1996.
+In 2012 the members of Thin Lizzy decided to record new material but chose to do so under the name of Black Star Riders as they and Lynott's widow felt uncomfortable about new Thin Lizzy recordings without Lynott.

-Each year since 1987, Lynott's friend Smiley Bolger has hosted a festival for him on the anniversary of his death, called the Vibe for Philo.
-A number of musicians perform at the festival, including Thin Lizzy tribute bands and, occasionally, former Thin Lizzy members.
-On 4 January 1994, a trust in Lynott's name was formed by his family and friends to provide scholarships for new musicians, and to make donations to charities and organisations in his memory.
+Every January from 1987 to 2019, with a final event in 2023, Lynott's friend Smiley Bolger hosted a festival for him on the anniversary of his death, called the Vibe for Philo.
+A number of musicians performed at the festival, including Thin Lizzy tribute bands and, occasionally, former Thin Lizzy members.

-In 2005, a life-size bronze statue of Lynott by Dublin sculptor Paul Daly was unveiled on Harry Street, off Grafton Street in Dublin.
-The ceremony was attended by Lynott's mother Philomena, and former band members Moore, Bell, Robertson, Downey, Gorham and Darren Wharton, who performed live.
+Releases

 Both Lynott's and Thin Lizzy's back catalogues have been re-released in expanded editions.
 In April 2007, the 1996 film The Rocker: A Portrait of Phil Lynott, which consisted mainly of archive footage, was released on DVD in the UK.
 In August 2010, Yellow Pearl was released.
 This is a collection of songs from Lynott's solo albums, B-sides and album tracks.